 - 61.55.
 When and in what context did you first become aware of issues of concern regarding Mr. O'Brien?
 What were those issues of concern and when and by whom were they first raised with you?
 Please provide any relevant documents.
 Do you now know how long these issues were in existence before coming to your or anyone else's attention? - 61.1 Fairly soon after commencing work in Southern Trust I became aware that Mr O'Brien had different ways of working compared with others.
 It was apparent that many of these were embedded in his working patterns and widely accepted across the Trust as 'his way'. - 61.2 Concerns were regularly voiced by all members of the consultant team regarding the frequent lack of clinical information (in the form of letters) following outpatient consultations as this had the potential to impact on us when patients had unplanned (emergency) admissions.
 This voicing of concerns would have occurred during informal conversations and within departmental meetings including with the HoS.
-I also recognised that, regularly, patient notes were unavailable in the hospital when patients were admitted and this, coupled with the lack of dictated letters (which would have been available on the patient's electronic care record even if their notes were unavailable), presented a potential for risk during a patient's emergency care. - 61.3 I submitted an IR1 regarding such a case (Patient 102) in October 2015 (please see 87.
-20141120 -IR1 Patient 102, and also commented in an email regarding another patient (Patient 102) who, in addition, did not appear to have been added to the waiting list after outpatient appointments (please see 88.
-20170111 E re PATIENT Percent Information redected by the USI).
+I also recognised that, regularly, patient notes were unavailable in the hospital when patients were admitted and this, coupled with the lack of dictated letters (which would have been available on the patient's electronic care record even if their notes were unavailable), presented a potential for risk during a patient's emergency care. - (please see 87.
+20141120 -IR1 Patient 102 , and also commented in an email regarding another patient (Personal Information researced by the US)) who, in addition, did not appear to have been added to the waiting list after outpatient appointments (please see 88.
+20170111 E re PATIENT (Personal Information researced by the US)).
 These concerns were also voiced by other members of the urology consultant team and, in discussions, it was apparent to me that these were long-standing issues and were essentially recognised as normal practice for Mr O'Brien.
 I did not receive any feedback following submission of the IR1. - 61.4 There were also issues in relation to timely responses from Mr O'Brien regarding complaints and litigation.
 I recall these were an issue at the time Dr